Closed Circuit Television (CCTV)

-- All systems should all cameras at all times while the system is turned on.
+- All systems should record with all cameras at all times while the system is turned on.
 Generally, it is recommended that a CCTV system operates on a 24-hour basis.

 - All recorded vision should be watermarked with the time, date and camera number/description that recorded it.

 - The DVR used should be capable of generating a copy of the recorded vision so that it can be given to police along with any special software required to view it.